 Tysons Corner Campus FAQ

-The Tysons Corner BSN program consists of a minimum of 122 credit hours: 56 credit hours in general education and 66 credit hours in the nursing major.
+The Tysons Corner BSN program requires a minimum of 122 credit hours: 56 credit hours in general education, and 66 credit hours in the nursing major.

-Prospective nursing students begin the admission process by first completing an application and then interviewing with a Chamberlain admission representative.
-When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and location.
+Prospective Tysons Corner nursing students apply for admission by completing an application and then interviewing with a Chamberlain Tysons Corner admissions representative.
+When all admission criteria are satisfied, applicants are told in writing of their admission status to a specific Chamberlain program and cycle.